digital wet signature Main illustration for Malbek blog

 One way to incorporate wet signatures into digital workflows is through the process of digitization.
 This involves scanning and uploading signed physical documents into a digital contracting platform.
 Once uploaded, these digitized wet signatures can be stored, indexed, and managed alongside other digital documents and signatures.

-To ensure the integrity and security of digital wet signatures, it is essential to follow best practices for scanning and uploading.
-This may include using high-quality scanners to capture clear and legible images, implementing secure file transfer protocols, and applying appropriate access controls and permissions within the digital contracting platform.
+To ensure the integrity and security of digital wet signatures, using best practices such as using high-quality scanners to capture clear and legible images, implementing secure file transfer protocols, and applying appropriate and enforceable access controls and permissions within the digital contracting platform.

 Organizations can also leverage advanced technologies, such as optical character recognition (OCR) and artificial intelligence (AI), to extract relevant data from scanned documents and automate the indexing and categorization process.
 This not only saves time and reduces manual effort but also improves the searchability and retrievability of digitized wet signatures.